codeIntrovert/codeIntrovert/README.md

 <!-- QUOTE_START -->

-"If a man is happy in his work exerting himself to the full extent of his capabilities, and enjoying it I'd say he's a success." - Romain, William
+"The secret of all victory lies in the organization of the non-obvious." - Spengler, Oswald

 <!-- QUOTE_END -->
 ```